Murder of Sydney Loofe: Sydney Loofe

 Sydney Irene Loofe was born on August 21, 1993, in Broken Bow, Nebraska.
 Raised in Arcadia by her parents George W. and Susie Loofe, Sydney and her family moved to Neligh around 2000.
 She was known for her skilled fishing.
-Loofe played basketball and golf while in school, but she developed scoliosis as a teenager, hindering her from playing sports.
+Loofe played basketball and golf while in school, but she developed scoliosis as a teenager, stopping her from playing sports.
 After graduating from Neligh-Oakdale High School in 2011, she worked at her local Menards store.
-Susie recounted her daughter suffering from anxiety and major depression.
-Merely days before her disappearance, Loofe discussed her worsening mental health with her family, who scheduled and drove her to a doctor appointment to get antidepressants.
+Susie recounted that her daughter suffered from anxiety and major depression.
+Days before her disappearance, Loofe discussed her worsening mental health with her family, who scheduled and drove her to a doctor appointment to get antidepressants.
 It was the last time that Loofe’s family saw her.